Are you looking to define who your ideal client is?

-You have to make sure that every single post you create on Instagram, the tweet you send, and the line you write on your site feels like it’s talking to one specific person, the girl or guy who is reading your blog.
+You have to make sure that every single post you create on Instagram, the tweet you send, and the line you write on your site feels like it’s talking to one specific person who is following your journey.

 The only way you can do that is to know EXACTLY who you’re speaking to.

 This does not mean you have some general ideas about them, like they’re 25–40 and live in a condo.
 No. You should know them like you know your own BFF.
 Ask yourself questions like:

 - Do they have their own language?
 What words do they commonly use?

 - Is there a built-in bias to the way they make decisions?